Selection and improvement of product formulae for best performance of quantum simulation: Numerical comparison of product formulae

 where $\norm{\cdot}_{W_\eta}$ corresponds to the operator norm on the operator acting in the $\eta$-electron subspace, $\norm{\tau}_1 = \max_p \sum_{q} \abs{\tau_{pq}}$ and $\norm{\nu}_{1,[\eta]}=\max_p \max_{q_1<q_1<...<q_\eta}(\abs{\nu_{p q_1}}+\cdots+\abs{\nu_{pq_\eta}})$. \end{theorem}

-To fairly compare product formulae as applied to quantum chemistry, we can define $\xi,\omega$ so that
+To fairly compare product formulae as applied to quantum chemistry, we can define $\omega$ so that

-That is, $\con,\xi$ are for the spectral-norm error, and $\zeta,\omega$ are for the eigenvalue error, with $\xi,\omega$ being the quantities defined for fermionic Hamiltonians.
 Note that the expression in Ref.~\cite{Low2022trotter} was derived for error in the spectral norm, but that also provides an upper bound on the error in the eigenvalues, so it is reasonable to consider the constant defined for eigenvalue error.
-Then the formula for the threshold $T/\varepsilon$ becomes, for $\omega$ (eigenvalue error)
+Then the formula for the threshold $T/\epsilon$ becomes

-Thus we see that the ratio ${\norm{\tau}_1\norm{\nu}_{1,[\eta]}\eta}/(\norm{\tau}_{1}+\norm{\nu}_{1,[\eta]})$ governs the threshold where a 10th-order product formula will improve over an 8th-order product formula (and similarly for other orders).
+For estimation of eigenvalues (rather than simulation of time evolution) the same derivation holds with $T/\epsilon$ replaced by $1/\epsilon_H$.
+Thus we see that the ratio ${\norm{\tau}_1\norm{\nu}_{1,[\eta]}\eta}/(\norm{\tau}_{1}+\norm{\nu}_{1,[\eta]})$ governs the threshold where a higher-order product formula will improve over a lower-order product formula.
 This is somewhat different from the factor of the norm of the Hamiltonian that might otherwise be expected for unstructured Hamiltonians.

 To analyse the non-asymptotic regime, we rewrite the error to be proportional to

 Following the derivation of Ref.~\cite{Low2022trotter}, it is easily seen that the contributions to the error from each of the orders higher than $k+1$ will be of a similar form.
 These higher-order contributions to the error can be used to determine the error in the non-asymptotic regime where the order $k+1$ term is not dominant.